Constitution

 j.
 The Secretary shall report on the administrative affairs of the society.

 a.
-The President may call an Extraordinary General Meeting for matters arising over the year which require consideration by members.
+The President may call an Extraordinary General Meeting for matters arising in the course of the year which require consideration by Members.

+b.
+The EGM shall follow the procedure of the AGM outlined in clause 16.

 c.
-The EGM shall follow the procedure of the AGM outlined in 4.10 above.

-d.
-All members must receive at least 14 days written/email notification of the EGM.
+All Members must receive at least 14 days' written/email notification of the EGM.

-f.
-Any newly elected Office Bearers will be communicated to the Societies Team after the election has taken place.
+e.
+Any newly-elected Office Bearers will be communicated to the Societies Team after the election has taken place.

 a.
 The Treasurer must endeavour to ensure that the ordinary expenditure of any given year is not more than the ordinary income of that year.